c4all/c4all/README.md

 ### The production setup

-The production environment can't be set up automatically (at it may require setting up databaes details and other per-server settings manually), but there are some helper Makefile tasks to speed it up.
+The production environment can't be set up automatically (at it may require setting up database details and other per-server settings manually), but there are some helper Makefile tasks to speed it up.

 To set up the production environment for c4all service, loosely